Chronic rhinosinusitis and the central role of the nasal epithelium

 Estimates of CRS prevalence vary: over 10% of the population has been estimated to have CRS based on the presence of either symptoms or objective evidence alone, while the presence of both has produced estimates of less than 5%.3 Reported prevalence also varies between countries.8

-CRSsNP accounts for approximately 80% of cases, while patients with CRSwNP, although constituting a smaller proportion of CRS cases, tend to have more severe clinical disease.9
+Based on a retrospective dataset from patients with a history of CRS with positive sinus CT, evaluated in a US clinic (2002–2012), CRSsNP accounts for approximately 80% of cases, while patients with CRSwNP, although constituting a smaller proportion of CRS cases, tend to have more severe clinical disease.9

 CRS is diagnosed using subjective and objective evidence of chronic sinonasal inflammation.2 In terms of the former, the condition is characterised by ≥12 weeks of two or more of the following symptoms: nasal obstruction or congestion, nasal discharge, hyposmia, and/or facial pressure or pain.2,8 In terms of the latter, objective criteria include evidence of inflammation via nasal endoscopy or computed tomography (CT).2